 The United Church affirms a vision of an intercultural church that is welcoming, relational, adaptive, justice-seeking, intentional, and mission-centred.
-The church affirms that right relations are at the heart of God’s mission, and that global partnerships are opportunities for expressions of relationships that are respectful, equitable, just, and mutually accountable.
-As a denomination, the United Church understands that for transformation, love, and justice to happen, we need to understand each other's contexts more deeply, and how those contexts impact each other for good or harm.
+The church affirms that right relations are at the heart of God’s mission, and that global partnerships are opportunities for expressions of relationships that are respectful, equitable, just and mutually accountable.
+As a denomination, the United Church understands that for transformation, love, and justice to happen we need to understand one another’s contexts more deeply, and how those contexts impact each other for good or harm.

 Reasonable accommodation will be made to enable individuals with disabilities to perform the essential functions.

-- Active commitment to, and articulation of, the gospel of Jesus Christ and participation The United Church of Canada with solid knowledge of the mission and ministry of The United Church of Canada, its partnership in mission policy and practice, and support of the ecumenical movement.
+- Active commitment to, and articulation of, the gospel of Jesus Christ and participation in The United Church of Canada with solid knowledge of the mission and ministry of the United Church, its partnership in mission policy and practice, and support of the ecumenical movement;

 - Intellectual discipline and alertness.
-Good self-esteem; in touch with one's own needs, strengths, and limitations.
+Good self-esteem; in touch with your own needs, strength, and limitations;

-- Willingness and ability to spend three months or more in Palestine and Israel, and to work under the direction of the partners.
+- Willingness and ability to spend 3 months or more in Palestine and Israel, and to work under the direction of the partners;

-- Commitment to adhere to the security measures of the EAPPI program.
+- Commitment to adhere to the security measures of the EAPPI program; and

 - Ability to live a simple lifestyle.